rokmr/Computer-Vision/notes/detection/RCNN.md

 5. Smooth L1 loss on regression targets

+## Faster RCNN Training
-6. Can be train jointly.
+Can be train jointly.
 But in paper it is trained in following manner.
     - RPN classification (object/non-object)
     - RPN regression (anchor -> proposal)
     - Fast R-CNN classification (type of object)